 - Your verbal permission.

 My phone is not my own, and neither is yours.
-Tonight I got home and had 3 more calls (two from folks asking if I had old clothing to donate), how nice.
+Tonight I got home and had three more calls (two from folks asking if I had old clothing to donate).
+How nice.